-The dancing teacher Anastacia "Stacie" Macaboy (Dame Elizabeth Taylor) falls in love with the smart theatre agent Jud.
+The dancing teacher Anastacia "Stacie" Macaboy (Dame Elizabeth Taylor) falls in love with the smart theatre agent Jud Parker (Larry Parks).
 He likes her, too, but does not want to give up his solo life at all.
-Thus she plans a trap for him...Written by
+Thus she plans a trap for him.Written by

 12 of 18 people found this review helpful.

 Was this review helpful to you?